Mr. Weatherbee: New Riverdale

 Waldo Weatherbee first appears in Archie #1 (July 2015) while Archie is setting up for the school dance.
 In Jughead #1 (October 2015), he is forced into an early retirement due to the school board's decision to update to a modern curriculum meaning some of the teaching staff was replaced.
-But later, he is reinstated to his old position as principal.
+But later, he is reinstated as principal.
 It is shown in Jughead #7 (vol.3) that he has a wife named Ramona.

 Relationships

 Despite Archie and Mr. Weatherbee's conflicts, Weatherbee is friends with Archie's father, Fred, even inviting him to lead the parents' association during one story.
 During that episode, Weatherbee also acknowledged that while Archie's school work has been careless at times, his grades were quite adequate.

 While Weatherbee appears to be unpartnered, there has been speculation about the nature of his relationship with fellow Riverdale High veteran teacher Geraldine Grundy.
 A flashback in Veronica #200 (July 2010) showed the two having dated in their teen years.

 In one Archie story where Dilton builds a time-machine, Mr. Weatherbee is shown to have been in love with a fellow student named Gwendolyn in his youth.
-After hearing his regrets about not getting together with her, Archie and Dilton go back in time to help him get the girl.
+After hearing his regrets about not getting together with her, Archie and Dilton go back in time to help him.
 Initially successful in introducing Weatherbee to Gwen, the plan ultimately fails when she finds out his ambition to become a teacher, which she says has no money in it.
 She then dumps Waldo.
 This was her only appearance in the series.

 Despite the students' fear of Weatherbee, they still recognize his affection for the school and appreciate his efforts.
 In a story titled "Sheer Gratitude" in Archie's Double Digest #167 (March 2006), Weatherbee's age is said to be 65, the required age of retirement according to the rules of the Board of Education.
 Archie produces a petition from the entire school, however, and the Board agrees to let Weatherbee continue working at the high school.

-Mr.Weatherbee used to have a wife in the golden age era.
+Mr. Weatherbee used to have a wife in the golden age era.
 However, she was retconned out from the series.
 She is later reintroduced in the New Riverdale era as Ramona Weatherbee.